-Before I show you how to install WP, here are…
+Before I show you how to install WordPress, here are…

-7 web hosting companies I recommend for your WordPress blog or website – get a hosting plan and install WordPress
+7 web hosting companies I recommend for your WordPress blog or website – web hosting plans to buy

-- Bana Hosting.
+- HostPinnacle Kenya.
 Great hosting, with cPanel, Softaculous free script installer, free Let’s Encrypt SSL certificates for domains and affordable web hosting plans – with room to upgrade to a VPS or dedicated server down the road if your site grows big and starts to receive lots of web traffic from search engines and various social media sites.
-Check their hosting plans here.

 - Niabusiness Hosting Kenya.
 Starting at 6,000 – 7,000 Shillings a year for its Starter plan, Niabusiness can help you get a domain, hosting and help you launch your blog.
 Learn more here or contact me to see how I can help you with everything from web hosting , domain registration, and WordPress installation and setup.